 Ruth then approached the ETRC board about forming a 4-Hgroup.
 They agreed.
 The Anderson County 4-H Horse and Pony Project Group began in the fall of 1991 with six girls.
 4-H Horse Shows have been held every year since, except for one year when the arena was under repair.
 Along with the horse show, Ruth also got the group into Horse Bowl and Hippology, Judging and the Apprciation Dinner.
 At first, the numbers of kids were small, but over the years, interest grew until typically about 30 kids signed up for the 4-H horse program.
 Several dropped out after they learned the work that was required by the program.
 Those who stayed cited the program for the positive lessons they learned, as well as the great fun they had riding the horses and getting to know horses.

-In addition to the activities mentioned, Ronnie has also involves the group in the Clover Classic in March and Regionals in June that take place at RSCC and the State competition which takes place in Murfreesboro in June.
+In addition to the activities mentioned, Ronnie has also involved the group in the Clover Classic in March and Regionals in June that take place at RSCC and the State competition which takes place in Shelbyville in June.
 The leadership also has the 4H members active in several different fund raisers to cover the cost of State.